-- ensuring that staff understand this policy and that it is being implemented consistently throughout the academy - working with staff, as necessary, to address any online safety issues or incidents - ensuring that any online safety incidents are logged and dealt with appropriately in line with this policy - ensuring that any incidents of cyber-bullying are logged and dealt with appropriately in line with the Primary Anti-Bullying Policy - updating and delivering staff training on online safety, liaising with other agencies and/or external services if necessary - providing regular reports on online safety in the academy to the Principal and/or Standards and Performance Committee
+- Ensuring that staff understand this policy and that it is being implemented consistently throughout the academy. - Working with staff, as necessary, to address any online safety issues or incidents. - Ensuring that any online safety incidents are logged and dealt with appropriately in line with this policy.

+- Ensuring that any incidents of cyber-bullying or inappropriate online behaviours are logged and dealt with appropriately in line with the Primary Anti-bullying or Behaviour Policy. - Updating and delivering staff training on online safety, liaising with other agencies and/or external services if necessary. - Providing regular reports on online safety in the academy to the Principal and/or Standards and Performance Committee: - liaising with external agencies when needed. - · conducting annual risk assessments focusing on children's risks.